Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-Note that the choice of the decrease rate of $\chi(\cdot,s)$ on the interval $[\initCut + \cCut s, +\infty)$ is not crucial, we may have chosen a rate equal to $1$, for instance.
-The sole (slight) advantage of this choice is that the weight functions $\chi$ and $\psi$ (the latter one defined below) are identical on this interval, and this is rather convenient for the estimates below.
+Note that the choice of the decrease rate of $\chi(\cdot,s)$ on the interval $[\initCut + \cCut s, +\infty)$ is not crucial (it might have been chosen equal to $1$, for instance).
+The sole advantage of this choice is that the weight functions $\chi$ and $\psi$ (the latter one defined below) are identical on this interval, which is convenient for the estimates below.